List of World War II British naval radar: Type 293

 Based on the same electronics as the Type 277/276, the Type 293 used a new antenna design intended to cover the area above the ship to provide air warning instead of surface search.
 Stabilised "cheese" antenna, 6 ft diameter in outfit AUR, upgraded to 8 ft in Type 293P (replaced all Type 293 and Type 276 sets) and to 12 ft in Type 293Q.

 Precision Ranging Panel

 The Precision Ranging Panel (PRP) was an electromechanical transmission and calculating system.
 The PRP allowed for accurate range determination, range rate determination using radar, and accurate transmission of radar ranges and range rates to fire control computers.
 The PRP used an electronic timing signal and pip matching to provide very accurate ranges.
 It also used a power follow up to continuously transmit the correct range rate as long as the target maintained a steady course and speed.
-The PRP was adapted from the British Army GL, Gun Laying, radar system, and first went to sea in 1939 aboard several C-class cruisers, using the Type 280 radar.
+The PRP was adapted from the British Army's Radar, Gun Laying system, and first went to sea in 1939 aboard several C-class cruisers, using the Type 280 radar.
 By 1941 the PRP was a common feature on the Type 280, 279 and 281 radars, and by late 1941 began to appear on the type 282P, 284P and 285P radar systems.